 To start with, get two good-sized bowls from your cupboard.
 In the first bowl, mix all your dry ingredients and then mix all your wet ingredients in the second.
 Why should you mix them separately?
 Because this helps to evenly spread all ingredients through the dough that will become your cereal.

 Now that you've mixed them separately, it's time to mix them!
 Once you've mixed the dry and wet ingredients, you should be left with a ball of dough.
 Wrap this up in plastic, and put it in the fridge for 1 hour to get firm.

 Once the hour is up, preheat your oven to 170ºC, take the dough out of the fridge and cut it in half.
-One half should be put in a placed in between a lightly flour-dusted baking sheet and the plastic wrap, then roll out as thinly as humanly possible!
+One half should be put in between a lightly flour-dusted baking sheet and the plastic wrap, then roll out as thinly as humanly possible!